Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Experiments

-We use four representative public datasets, with their details summarised in Table~\ref{tab:dataset}.
-The selection of our datasets follows the recommendations of \citet{chin2022datasets}, ensuring inclusion of sparse and dense datasets of varying size.
-For the Yelp dataset, we use its most recent version (Yelp 2022), which is also the largest.
-Given all methods we examined are not tailored for cold-start recommendation, we apply $5$-core filtering on datasets to exclude users and items with less than five interactions.
-To create implicit feedback data, we follow common practice that binarises item ratings, thus creating indicators of whether a user has interacted with an item or not.
-Since all of our baselines and recommenders are non-sequential, we adopt a fixed-ratio split for evaluation.
-Specifically, we follow best practice and partition the datasets into training, validation and test sets using a 70-10-20 per cent split~\cite{wang2019neural,yang2020understanding,huang2021mixgcf}.
+\paragraph{Datasets} We use four benchmark datasets: Amazon Beauty, MovieLens (ML) 1M, Pinterest and Yelp 2022; their statistics are summarised in Appendix~\ref{app:setup}.
+Our selection covers sparse and dense datasets of varying size~\cite{chin2022datasets}.
+For Yelp, we use its latest release -- Yelp 2022 -- which is also the largest.
+Item ratings are binarised to form implicit feedback data that indicate whether a user has interacted with an item.
+Since all the baselines and recommenders are non-sequential, we follow the standard fixed-ratio dataset split widely used in negative sampling studies and partition each dataset into training, validation and test sets using a 70--10--20\% split.
+Most sampling methods are designed and evaluated under this setup~\cite{wang2019neural,yang2020understanding,huang2021mixgcf,lee2025scone}.

-\paragraph{Evaluation Metrics} We evaluate the recommendation performance using two metrics: NDCG@$k$ and Recall@$k$.
-Following common practice, we test for $k\in \{10, 20\}$~\cite{huang2021mixgcf,chen2023revisiting,chen2023fairly,lai2023disentangled,lai2024adaptive}.
-During evaluation, a recommender outputs a list ranking all items except those already in a user's training set -- we do not use sampling during evaluation in line with best practice~\cite{krichene2020sampled}.
+\paragraph{Evaluation} We use two metrics: NDCG@$p$ and Recall@$p$.
+Following common practice, we choose $p\in \{10, 20\}$~\cite{huang2021mixgcf,chen2023revisiting,chen2023fairly,lai2023disentangled,lai2024adaptive}.
+During evaluation, a recommender outputs a ranking of all items except those already in a user's training set; we therefore do not use sampling during evaluation in line with best practice~\cite{krichene2020sampled}.

-\paragraph{Hyperparameter Settings} We implement all recommenders and samplers including DivNS and using PyTorch with the Adam optimiser.
-For all our experiments, we fix the embedding size at 64 and batch size at 2048.
-We also conduct a grid search to find the optimal settings for each method.
-Specifically, the learning rate is searched over $\{0.0001,0.0005,0.001\}$ and the $l_2$ regularisation weight is tuned over $\{10^{-5}, 10^{-4}, 10^{-3}\}$.
-The candidate size $m$ used in DNS, DNS(M, N), MixGCF, DENS and DivNS is searched in $\{6,8,10,15,20\}$.
-The number of layers in LightGCN and MixGCF is set to $3$.
-In DivNS, we search the cache ratio $r$ over $\{1,2,4,6\}$.
-The mixing coefficient $\lambda$ is tuned over $\{0.1, 0.3, 0.5, 0.7, 0.9\}$.
-Our code and hyperparameters details for each negative sampler are available in the repository\footnote{\href{https://github.com/xuanxuanxuan-git/DivNS}{https://github.com/xuanxuanxuan-git/DivNS}}.
+\paragraph{Hyperparameters} We implement all recommenders and samplers, including DivNS, in PyTorch with the Adam optimiser.
+For each method, we conduct grid search to find the optimal hyperparameters, including the learning rate $lr$, regularisation weight $l_2$, candidate size $n$, cache ratio $m$ and mixing coefficient $\lambda$.
+We fix the embedding size to $d = 64$ following common practice~\cite{huang2021mixgcf, lai2023disentangled, lai2024adaptive, lee2025scone}.
+Additional details about our setup are provided in Appendix~\ref{app:setup}.
+Our code is available at: \href{https://github.com/xuanxuanxuan-git/DivNS}{github.com/xuanxuanxuan-git/DivNS}.